anodynos/urequire-org/README.md

 ## Setup Development

 1. `npm install`
+2. `git clone https://github.com/anodynos/urequire/wiki` to `../uRequire.wiki`
-1. `grunt` - gets the latest docs, generates the site
+3. `grunt build` - gets the latest docs, generates the site
-1. use ```grunt watch``` if you are editing templates or less files.
-(Note: doc pages will have to be regenerated)
+4. use ```grunt watch``` if you are editing templates or less files.
+(Note: `MasterDefaultsConfig.coffee.md` and `ResourceConverters.coffee.md` aren't part of the wiki, but https://github.com/anodynos/urequire - edit them there)

 ## Run Server